82 results 1-20

-A beautiful story for older readers written almost twenty years ago in which bestselling author Dick King-Smith creates a fascinating picture of rural life at the time of the Second World War.
+A reissue of a beautiful story for older readers in which bestselling author Dick King-Smith creates a fascinating picture of rural life at the time of the Second World War.

 Discovered as a foundling in a lambing pen, Spider Sparrow grows up surrounded by animals.
 From sheep and horses to wild otters and foxes, Spider loves them all, even the crows he must scare away from the newly sown wheat.
 Crowstarving was the idea job for Spider - he was on his own, yet never alone for all around him were animals of one sort or another.
 Amazingly, every animal who meets Spider implicitly trusts the young boy.
 This magical rapport is Spider's unique gift, but nothing else in his tough life is so easy.

 All four Clever Polly books in one volume including Clever Polly and the Stupid Wolf, Polly and the Wolf Again, Tales of Polly and the Hungry Wolf and More Stories of Clever Polly and the Stupid Wolf.

 Drawing occasionally on well-known fairy tales, and skilfully blending fantasy and reality, these stories are bursting with humour, originality and charm.
 And Polly, not scared at all, outwits the wolf on each and every occasion!